 - Your customers' preferred support channels

 This data will enable you to identify leverage points in your customer service motion.

 For example, if you find that 30% of customer queries have quick, one-and-done answers ("How do I change my password?", "How do I track my order?", "What is your return policy?"), stand up a simple FAQ page to direct customers to.

 Boom — you've freed up 30% of your team's time to work on more complicated, specific issues.

 Empower your customer team to make noise about the problems they see, early and often, and turn their insights into action.

-Are your sales and marketing teams overpromising to your customers?
+Are your sales and marketing teams overpromising?
 Your customer team will hear these complaints first.
-Trace the points of confusion back to their origin, and change your sales talk tracks and marketing collateral to reflect reality.
+Trace the points of confusion back to their origin, and change your sales and marketing messages to reflect reality.

 Is there something about your product that causes mass confusion?
 Your customer team will know which parts of your product/service are most difficult to navigate and why.
-Use this information to improve your product/service itself, eliminating these problems at the source.
+Use this information to improve your product/service, eliminating these problems at the source.

 In this stage, measure success by how fast you solve problems and post-case customer satisfaction.
-You can do the latter through a post-case NPS survey, which gives you instant feedback on how effective your customer team actually is.
+You can do the latter through a post-case NPS survey, which gives instant feedback on your customer team's effectiveness.

 Step 2: Guide